-It seems like there is a huge push today to go grain and gluten-free.
-This can be a real challenge, because most cultures and nations rely on rice or bread as their main staple of foods.
+It seems there is a huge push today to go grain and gluten-free.
+This can be a real challenge, because most cultures and nations rely on rice or bread as main staples in their diets.

 Why is there a growing concern and trend to rid grains from everyday meals?
 To eat grains or not to eat grains is the billion-dollar question.
 There are a lot of conflicting messages out there and deciding if you can eat them or should banish them from your diet can be daunting.